ecmwf-ifs/loki/INSTALL.md

 ### Requirements

 - Python 3.6+ with virtualenv and pip
-- For OpenFortranParser/OMNI+CLAW: JDK 1.8+ with ant (can be installed using the install script)
+- For OpenFortranParser/OMNI+CLAW: JDK 1.8+ with ant (can be installed using the install script), libxml2(with headers)
 - For graphical output from the scheduler: graphviz

 ### Installation using install script